-Managers at corporate headquarters also said that there were times when they did not raise the list price as high as they wanted to because of the costs of adjustment-either the costs of later negotiation and price change reversal through discounts offered by the sales force, or the costs of convincing the sale force of the importance of the price change.
+Managers at corporate headquarters also said that there were times when they did not raise the list price as high as they wanted to because of the costs of adjustment-either the costs of later negotiation and price-change reversal through discounts offered by the sales force, or the costs of convincing the sale force of the importance of the price change.
 The convexity of these costs only exacerbated these problems.
-The firm often reacted to major changes in supply and demand conditions slowly and/or partially because of the convex nature of the costs they faced in convincing and communicating these changes to other members of the organization and their customers.
-Given the convex nature of the price adjustment costs, pricing managers often felt it was not worth the fight to make major changes, and would propose smaller changes to list prices.
+The firm often reacted to major changes in supply and demand conditions slowly and/or partially because of the convexity of the costs they faced in justifying and communicating these changes to other members of the organization and to their customers.
+Given the convexity of the price adjustment costs, pricing managers often felt it was not worth the fight to make major changes, and would propose smaller ones.